nyashamutazu/MMT/README.md

 ## My approach to answering Q1

-I went with using Javascript, with using the file system module to find, read and write files.
+I went with using Javascript, benefitting from the file system module.
+Which helps find, read, and write files.
 The module helps with handling successful and failed requests.

 ## My approach to answering Q2

-I decided to go with Nodejs with express to created my local server, run on server.js and app.js to connect my application.
-I used dependencies such as body-parser and cors to support with requests and manipulation of data.
+I decided to go with Nodejs with express to created my local server, run on server.js, and app.js to connect my application.
+I used dependencies such as body-parser and cors to support requests and manipulation of data.

-Application runs on localhost:5000
+The application runs on localhost:5000

-routes / access

 ## Get all conference
 ```